jimdeselms/yaxon/README.md

         ]
     ]

 And how about our email message?
-That one doesn't need to change at all!
-Because YAXON is actually just a superset of JSON (at least it's supposed to be; I'll write more unit tests to make sure that that's true.)
+That one doesn't need to change at all, because YAXON is actually just a superset of JSON (at least it's supposed to be; I'll write more unit tests to make sure that that's true.)

 ## YAML references
 In addition to making JSON easier to read and write, YAML adds a cool feature that doesn't exist in XML or JSON: references.

 References allow you to define a structure once in your document and then reference it elsewhere.
-That way, you can avoid sending extra data over the wire, but also gives you a way to define cyclic data structures.
+That way, you can avoid sending extra data over the wire, but it also gives you a way to define cyclic data structures.

 In this YAML document, if three people all live at the same house, we can define the address once, and then reference it repeatedly: